-Currently, SCF allows concurrency management at two levels: account-level concurrency quota and function-level maximum dedicated concurrency quota.
+SCF supports account-level concurrency quota and function-level reserved concurrency quota.

-Provisioned concurrency is not included in the concurrency management capabilities; instead, it only serves as the ability to start instances in advance.
+Provisioned concurrency has nothing to do with the concurrency capability.
+It only serves as the ability to start instances in advance.
 Versions under the same function share the concurrency of the function.

 By default, the account-level concurrency quota is shared by all functions in the current region.
 This means that at any specific time point, the sum of actual concurrently running instances of all functions can reach up to the concurrency quota of the account.
 Requests exceeding the concurrency quota will encounter the overrun error (432 ResourceLimitReached).
-You can submit a ticket to increase the account-level quota.
+You can purchase extra packages to increase the account-level quota.

-Maximum dedicated quota is the concurrency management capability at the function level.
-When you set the maximum dedicated quota for a function, it will have the following two effects:
+Reserved quota is the concurrency management capability at the function level.
+When you set a reserved quota for a function, it will have the following two effects:

-The maximum dedicated quota is the upper limit of the function concurrency quota.
+The reserved quota is the upper limit of the function concurrency quota.
 You can use this capability to manage the function concurrency and control the costs so as to avoid out-of-control costs.
-At the same time, you can also disable a function by setting its maximum dedicated quota to 0.
+At the same time, you can also disable a function by setting its reserved quota to 0.
 Then, all requests for this function will encounter the concurrency overrun error.

-You can set the desired maximum dedicated quota for a function in the following steps:
+You can set the desired reserved quota for a function in the following steps:

-If you no longer use the maximum dedicated quota, you can delete it.
+If you no longer use the reserved quota, you can delete it.
 After the deletion, the function will share the concurrency quota at the account level with other functions.

-Deleting the maximum dedicated quota and setting the maximum dedicated quota to 0 are different configurations.
+Deleting the reserved quota and setting the it to 0 are different configurations.